msc-acse/acse-9-independent-research-project-Falfat/README.md

 - The `text_files` folder contain is where the output file named `fracture_data` is written.
 It also contains some text files used for analysis to demonstrated Y-Frac's functionalities.
 Again, it is prefered this folder be copied into `Y-Frac` folder for easy accessibility.

 # Documentation
+- Full documentation is available in `Y-Frac.html` in `documentation` file.

 - Below is the architecture of Y-Frac's library

 ![Y-Frac](./images/frac1.PNG)

+- The table shows the basic methods and functions contained in each module, and the general functioonalities of each module.